gsstephenson/dormant-site-activation-pipeline/05_compute_activation_landscape/SCIENTIFIC_REPORT.md

 ## 5. Conclusions

 We present the first systematic characterization of dormant AP1 binding sites accessible through human population variation.
-Our analysis of 6,810 variants reveals that:
+Our analysis of 7,037 variants reveals that:

-- The vast majority (85.1%) are extremely rare, suggesting purifying selection against AP1 site activation
+- **The pipeline successfully identifies functional dormant sites:** 90.3% of variants show strong predicted AP1 binding activation (>90th percentile)
+- **AlphaGenome validates the approach:** Strong correlation (r = 0.579) between AP1 binding and enhancer marks confirms biological relevance
-- Nearly all (90.6%) have high predicted functional impact on AP1-family TF binding
+- **1,767 high-priority candidates** combine population accessibility with high functional impact
-- 1,624 variants represent high-priority candidates: accessible AND impactful

-The strong correlation between AP1 binding gains and enhancer activation validates our approach and supports a model where dormant site activation could create functional regulatory elements.
-These findings have implications for understanding regulatory evolution, disease mechanisms, and the functional interpretation of rare non-coding variation.
+- **Selection signal is weak but present:** Among observed variants, rarer ones tend to have slightly higher impact (r = 0.056), providing modest support for purifying selection

+The key contribution is demonstrating that dormant TF binding sites can be systematically identified and their activation potential quantified using deep learning predictions.
+This framework can be extended to other TF families and integrated with disease variant databases to identify regulatory mechanisms of rare non-coding variation.

 ---

 ## 6. Figures

 ### Figure 1.
-High-Priority Dormant AP1 Site Candidates
+Mutational Distance and Allele Frequency Distribution

 ![High-Priority Candidates](../figures/landscape/AP1_high_priority_candidates.png)

-**Figure 1.** Characterization of the 1,624 high-priority dormant AP1 site candidates. **(A)** Scatter plot of high-priority candidates showing AP1 impact score (Y-axis) versus accessibility score (X-axis), colored by allele frequency (blue=common, red=rare).
-Points cluster at Y>0.97, indicating consistently high predicted AP1 binding gains. **(B)** Histogram of log₁₀(allele frequency) distribution.
-Dashed lines indicate 1% MAF (red) and 0.1% MAF (orange) thresholds.
-The majority of variants are ultra-rare (AF < 0.01%). **(C)** Bar chart of Hamming distance (mutations required).
-Most high-priority candidates require 3 mutations (n≈1,250), with fewer requiring only 2 mutations (n≈350). **(D)** Table of top 10 high-priority candidates ranked by AP1 score, showing variant coordinates, AP1 score (all 1.000), best-responding TF (JUNB, JUN, FOSL1, FOSL2, BATF), allele frequency, and mutation steps required.
+**Figure 1.** (A) Distribution of Hamming distance to AP1 consensus.
+The majority of dormant sites require 3 mutations for activation.
+(B) Allele frequency distribution shows 91.1% of variants are ultra-rare (AF < 0.01%), suggesting purifying selection.
+(C) High-priority candidates are enriched for more accessible variants.
+(D) Top 10 high-priority candidates with variant details.

 ---